Block Schedule

 Lemon Creek Glacier also hosts Lake Linda, a supraglacial lake that often drains (probably subglacially, although this is up for debate) in late June or early July.
 Lake Linda has long been the subject of academic discussion at Camp 17 and invites further inquiry.

-The surrounding mountains and ridges are often field sites for ecology, botany, and dendrochronology research.
-Many of these sites are within day-hiking distance from camp and present relatively un-technical objectives from a safety perspective.
+The surrounding mountains and ridges are often great field sites to do small-scale ecology, botany, and dendrochronology academic activities.
+Many of these sites are close to camp and present relatively un-technical objectives from a safety perspective.

 Logistics & Traverse Section